-Roger Black MBE is a Legendary Athlete, Presenter, and Motivational Speaker
+Roger Black MBE is a 3 x Olympic Medalist, Presenter and Motivational Speaker.

-One of the country’s most successful sportsmen, Roger Black represented Great Britain for fourteen years at the highest level in the world of athletics.
+One of the country’s most successful athletes, Roger represented Great Britain for fourteen years at the highest level.

-Born in Portsmouth, Roger was educated at Portsmouth Grammar School and subsequently went on to read medicine at Southampton University.
+Roger was born and raised in Portsmouth and subsequently went on to read medicine at Southampton University.

-He is particularly admired for his triumphs over adversity, overcoming serious injuries and a rare heart valve condition to go on to become a world champion.
+Admired for his triumphs over adversity, he overcame serious injuries and a rare heart valve condition to become a world champion.